Last updated on August 10th, 2023 at 01:15 pm

 People don’t always believe me when I say that Africa gets really cold but Africa is a huge and diverse place with many microclimates, so the chances are that if you are travelling around to different places, you’re going to experience lots of different temperatures and weather conditions, so you need to be prepared.

 If you’re backpacking and/or going on safari, you will be spending a lot of time outdoors too and once that sun goes down, the temperature can really drop, so having a lightweight, down jacket in your bag can be a real lifesaver.

 Honestly, just trust me on this one!

 You Will Have Some Lonely Days

-There just isn’t the volume of travellers that you find in other popular backpacking destinations, so whilst you will definitely meet people in hostels etc, it may not be every day and even when you do, you may not be on the same itinerary.
+There just isn’t the volume of travellers that you find in other popular backpacking destinations, so whilst you will almost definitely meet people in hostels etc, it may not be every day and even when you do, you may not be on the same itinerary.
 If you are flexible, it definitely helps, but that’s not always possible, especially if you have specific places you want to go or activities pre-booked.

 Saying all that, I actually think that you tend to get a much more awesome crowd backpacking Africa than anywhere else I’ve been, so in some ways, it’s actually easier to make ‘real’ friends, so you feel less lonely generally.
 Yes, you will have the odd lonely day, but they will pass and it’s gonna be awesome.